As data volumes grow and reporting demands become more complex, choosing the right database management software (DBMS) solution is critical.

 Cost Structure

-Large corporations use Cloudera for higher data processing and optimal security reasons.
-The tool also has a great performance efficiency that can run independent analytical tools.
-Moreover, it has machine learning algorithms to understand and manage complex data structures.
+Large corporations often use Cloudera Data Platform (CDP) for higher data processing capabilities (big data) and optimal security reasons across hybrid and multi-cloud environments.
+The tool also has great performance efficiency that can run independent analytical tools.
+Moreover, it has machine learning algorithms and tools to understand and manage complex data structures and pipelines.
+It's a comprehensive software data management platform.

 Pros

-• Users enjoy the minimal chance of data lock-ins
+- Users enjoy minimal chance of data lock-ins with its open-source core and hybrid cloud capabilities.

 Cons